DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 - You gain a bonus to your AC equal to your Wisdom or Charisma modifier (your choice, minimum of +1) if it doesn't already include that modifier.
 - You gain a bonus to any Constitution saving throw you make to maintain your concentration on a power.
 The bonus equals your Wisdom or Charisma modifier (your choice, minimum of +1).

-This feature can animate more than one weapon when you reach higher levels: two weapons<br> at 5th level, three weapons at 11th level,<br> and four weapons at 17th level.
-When<br> you use your action to attack with your<br> weapons, you can direct them at the<br> same target or at different ones.
-Make a<br> separate attack roll for each weapon.
+This feature can animate more than one weapon when you reach higher levels: two weapons at 5th level, three weapons at 11th level, and four weapons at 17th level.
+When you use your action to attack with your weapons, you can direct them at the same target or at different ones.
+Make a separate attack roll for each weapon.

 At 5th level, the distance your weapon can travel increases to 20 feet.
 This distance increases to 30 feet at 11th level, and 40 feet at 17th level.